Skip to content

 1. Set your seat first

 Always adjust your seat before touching the wheel.
-Your distance from the pedals determines where the wheel should sit.
+Your position at the pedals determines where the helm should sit.
+Trying to set the wheel first is like aligning the warp core before anyone has taken the captain’s chair.

-You should be able to see the instrument cluster clearly over the top of the wheel, not through it.
-Your forearms should be roughly level when your hands rest at 9 and 3.
+You should be able to see the instrument cluster clearly over the top of the wheel, not through it like you are peeking around a badly placed asteroid.
+With your hands at 9 and 3, your forearms should sit roughly level.

 The wheel should point toward your chest, not your face.
-This improves airbag safety and keeps your shoulders relaxed.
+That improves airbag safety and helps keep your shoulders relaxed instead of tensed up like a red-alert klaxon just started blaring.

-Make sure the steering column is fully locked before driving.
-A loose column is a safety hazard.
+Make sure the steering column is fully locked before you drive.
+A loose steering column is a genuine safety hazard, and this is one of those moments where “boldly going” is not the correct approach.

 🧠 Why this matters